carnage/stripe/setup/instantiation.md

 $stripe = new Stripe();
 ```

+or

 ```php
 $stripe = Stripe::make();
 ```

-> **Note:** Please do note that the Stripe API KEY is always required to be defined, either through an environment variable or by passing it as the first argument.
+> **Note:** Please do note that the Stripe API KEY is always required to be defined, either through an environment variable or by just passing it as the first argument to the constructor.